 120. Modern French History (4) A lecture-discussion course on the political and social history of France during the nineteenth and twentieth centuries.
 Prerequisite: upper-division standing or permission of the instructor.
-(Not to be offered 1975/76.)
+(Not to be offered 1976/77.)
 120Q.
 Colloquium in Nineteenth-Century Europe (4) See Colloquia, below.
 121. Modern German History (4) A lecture-discussion course on the political and social history of Germany during the nineteenth and twentieth centuries.
 Prerequisite: upper-division standing or permission of the instructor.
-(Not to be offered 1976/76.)
 121Q.
-Colloquium in Twentieth-Century Europe (4)See Colloquia, below.
-122. Imperialism as a European Experience (4) Focus on the contrast between British and French attitudes and practices in acquiring colonies from the 1880's to the First World War, in interacting with non-European cultures, in using colonies as theaters of combat in the Second World War, and in the process of decolonization from 1945 to 1962.
+Colloquium in Twentieth-Century Europe (4) See Colloquia, below.
+122. British History since 1867 (4) Emphasis on changes in social structure and corresponding shifts in political power.
+The expansion and the end of empire.
+The erosion of world economic leadership.
+The welfare state and its mounting costs.
+Prerequisite: upperdivision standing or permission of the instructor.
+123. Social and Political Thought in Europe: 1500-1700 (4) Special topics in English and European social and political thought between 1500 and 1700.
 Prerequisite: upper-division standing or permission of the instructor.
-122Q.
-Colloquium on Political and Social Elites in Western Europe, 1890-1950 (4) See Colloquia, below.
-123. Social and Political Thought in Europe: 1500-1700 (4) Special topics in English and European social and political thought between 1500 and 1700.
-Prerequisite: upperdivision standing or permission of the instructor.
 124. Social and Cultural History of Europe since 1945 (4) Europe in the post-European world.
 The failure of the wartime Resistance.
 The restoration of bourgeois society.
 Economic boom and the new role of meritocracy, labor unions, and public enterprise.
 The end of empire.
 Population shifts and the problems of foreign workers.
 Neorealism, existentialism, and the German cultural revival.
 Thaw and refreeze in Eastern Europe.
 The European Economic Community.
 Prerequisite: upper-division standing or permission of the instructor.
-125A-B. Tradition and Modernity in Europe and China (4-4) Dealing comparatively with Europe and China from late medieval times to the present, this course focuses on the traditional patterns of intellectual, economic, and political life in these two civilizations and on the transformation of these patterns in modern times.
-Prerequisite: upperdivision standing or permission of the instructor.
-(Not to be offered 1975/76.)
-1290.
-History of Law in Philosophical Perspective (4)See Colloquia, below.
-130A-130B.
-The Expansion of Europe (4-4) The techniques, economic organization and institutional evolution of European colonizations in Africa, the Far East and the Americas.
-The great geographical discoveries and the beginnings of world trade.
-With emphasis on comparative aspects 133.
-Medieval and Golden Age Spain (4) Interaction of the Muslim, Christian and Jewish communities, c.
-700-1100.
-The Reconquest, economic and social development of Castile and Aragon.
-Inquisition, Renaissance, and Counter-Reformation.
-Political and cultural role in Europe and America, 1500-1650.
-Prerequisite: upper-division standing or permission of the instructor.
-133Q.
-Colloquium on Medieval and Renaissance Spain (4) See Colloquia, below.
+125. Italy since 1860 (4) Political and social history since the unification treated primarily in terms of the successive attempts of parliamentary monarchy, Fascism, Christian Democracy, and Communism to cope with such basic issues as churchstate relations, the problem of the South, and the cleavages within Italian society.
+Prerequisite: upper division standing or permission of the instructor.
+126Q.
+Ideology and the Imagination in France, 1850-1950 (4) See Colloquia, below.